Marianito412/Python/README.md

 # Python Projects

 This is my Python repo.
-It contains some personal projects that i have build over the years
+It contains some personal projects that I have build over the years

 ## Installation